-Unzip files Action is a constituent part of Automation Workshop, a business process automation (BPA) software for Windows.
-With the Unzip files Action you can automatically extract files and folders from archives without user presence.
+Unzip Files Action is a constituent part of Automation Workshop, a IT process automation software for Windows.
+With the Unzip Files Action you can automatically extract files and folders from archives without user presence.
 Zip uncompression process or unzipping can be started manually by user, or automatically, on schedule or some event in the system.

 The goal of automatic zip file uncompression tutorial.
 This tutorial will lead you through the creation of automation Task that will convert password unprotected tar.gz file to encrypted zip archive with removing